asheren/asheren.github.io/_posts/blog/2016-10-15-new-girl-on-the-team.md

 if I can't deliver what they're hoping I can?
 Not to mention the fact that I've never worked in a consultancy before so didn't really know what to expect.

-Well, I'm happy to say that I've been at the company for a full month now and I'm still employed!
+Well, I'm happy to say that I've been at the company for over a month now and I'm still employed!
 I *think* I'm adding value and hope that I'm seen as a good hire.
 But that got me thinking... being new is hard!
-I honestly (and almost laughably) thought that after I had my first developer position, all other job starts would just happen without issue.
+I honestly (and almost laughably) thought that after I had my first developer position, all other job starts would just happen without issue or concern.
 But there are new and different concerns you have when starting another developer position.
 For me, these concerns were things like, what would I be expected to know?
 How quickly should I be able to pick up new things?
 What is my role/responsibility as a more experienced developer outside of a technical capacity?